saphewilliam/saphe-packages/packages/react-table/README.md

 - 🤩 Sort and show/hide columns with the provided utility functions,
 - ⏭️ Built-in pagination logic,
 - 🔍 Exact and fuzzy text search with match highlighting out-of-the-box,
-- 🎨 Headless; you decide the table style, the hook handle the logic.
+- 🎨 Headless; you decide the table style, the hook handles the logic.

 ## TODOs